St Athan: Modern history

 In 1811, A Topographical Dictionary of the Dominion of Wales by Nicholas Carlisle included the following entry on St Athan:

 ATHAN, ST., in the Cwmwd of Maenor Glynn Ogwr, Cantref of Cron Nedd (now called the Hundred of Ogmore), County of GLAMORGAN, South Wales: a Rectory, valued in the King's Books at £15..9..7: Patron, Robert Jones, Esq.: Church dedicated to St. Athanasius.
 The Resident Population of this Parish, in 1801, was 264.
 The Money raised by the Parish Rates, in 1803, was £125..17..1, at 1s..8d. in the pound.
 It is 6 1/2 m.
 S. from Cowbridge.
 This Parish contains 1300 Acres of cultivated Land.
 In this Parish are the ruins of East Orchard, one of the twelve Norman Castles, and the Site of West Orchard, another Castle of later date: As well as the Port of West Aber Ddaw, so much noted for the superiority of its Lime.
 In 1847, the village had a population of about 379 people.

 The village was served by St Athan Road railway station between 1892 and 1930.
 There is no longer any local rail connection.

 Although a settlement has existed at St Athan for over a thousand years, St Athan and its dormitory village of Eglwys Brewis significantly enlarged around the nearby MOD St Athan RAF base.
-This unit is home to the Special Forces Support Group, the DSG large aircraft maintenance unit and an element of the Defence College of Electro-Mechanical Engineering.
+This unit is home to the Special Forces Support Group, the DSG large aircraft maintenance unit and an element of the Defence School of Electronic and Mechanical Engineering.
 In 2010 it was announced that a proposed £14 billion defence training academy, which would have created 2,000 jobs, had been cancelled by the government as part of the 8% cut in the Strategic Defence and Security Review.

 On 11 February 2009 two Air Experience Flights by the Air Training Corps left RAF St Athan and collided in mid-air, killing the pilots and two female Cadets.
 An investigation was launched.

 On 23 February 2016 Aston Martin announced that their new factory to build its DBX crossover model would be located on the airfield at St Athan.
 Construction of the 90-acre site would commence in 2017, with a total investment of $280 million and the creation of 750 jobs.
 The factory would be located in the existing buildings on the site.
 The U.S. state of Alabama, along with two UK sites and a Middle Eastern location, had been on Aston's shortlist for the factory.
 Aston unveiled the DBX at the 2015 Geneva Auto Show; DBX production will start in 2020 with an output of up to 5,000 units a year envisaged.